Chipdelmal/MGSurvE/docs/source/installation.rst

 .. code-block:: console

-   conda install -c conda-forge cartopy
+   conda install -c conda-forge cartopy -y

 If any of these steps resulted in an error, have a look at the next section in this installation guide.